|

 World".
 You can read her short story called "Please Hold Me the Forgotten Way"

+at this link.
 Back in 2013 the History Department at Fordham University

 recognized excellence among their graduate students by awarding a prize for the